jbaczek/ray-tracing-turorial/adding-a-sphere-03/README.md

 t*t*dot(B, B) + 2*t*dot(B,A-c) + dot(A-c, A-c) = R*R
 ```
 This is an simple quadratic equation.
 Ray hits the sphere it determinant of this quation is greater than 0.
+Our code colors image with default background unless a ray hits the sphere then it colors it red.
+Problem with this approach is that we can see object behind the camera., i.e. if we move our shere to center at `(0,0,1)` then program outputs the same image.